Biblink02/WebSDR-Transceiver/README.md

 **Isolation**: If one audio worker crashes, only that client is affected.
 Others continue uninterrupted.

-**Simplicity**: The signal processing is pure GNU Radio—nothing exotic.
+**Simplicity**: The signal processing is pure GNU Radio-nothing exotic.
 The multi-client plumbing (ZMQ, UDP, WebSocket) is just routing data.
 You could run the exact same flowgraphs standalone.

 ---